 Certified divers can join our day trips and overnight trips to the Great Barrier Reef and discover the beauty of our outer reef dive sites.
 On our overnight trips, certified divers can also take part in night dives, including our exclusive Sharks in the Dark and fluoro diving experiences.

 If you’d like to extend your skills and venture further, you can progress through the PADI courses and add to your qualifications.
+You can view the whole PADI course progression here.

 The natural progression is the Advanced Open Water certification, which builds on your open water skills and qualifies you to dive to depths of 30 metres.